Neural Network Approximation of Continuous Functions in High Dimensions with Applications to Inverse Problems: Main Results

 We note that \citep{kratsios2022universal} have recently independently proposed a more general framework where a geometric deep learning model first applies a continuous and injective map $\phi$ to transform the input space to a manifold, after which a composition of exponential maps and DNNs is used to obtain the output.
 Applying a JL-transform to $\vx \in \mathcal{S}$ as done herein is similar, but there are some key differences.
 In our work, the JL-embedding is implemented by the first few layers of the neural network in order to compress the input data before it goes through the rest of the network.
 Their more general map $\phi$ is focused on feature extraction, and it is not implemented by a neural network.
 So, both $\phi$ and $\mathcal{S}$ must be known a priori in practice.
 More specifically, our results only require an upper bound on the intrinsic dimensionality of $\mathcal{S}$ in order to utilize theory guaranteeing the existence of linear JL-embeddngs with few rows.
 Thus, neither detailed a priori knowledge of $\mathcal{S} \subset \mathbb{R}^D$ nor of the linear map is required herein.
 As a result, our approach is significantly simpler to implement and apply in practice, and can often be utilized even when $S$ is only partially and/or approximately known.

 We now state our main technical theorems which allow us to prove our main results.
-First, we give a theorem for extending approximation results from uniformly continuous functions on a low-dimensional hypercube to a high-dimensional set.
-See Appendix~\ref{sec:ProofMainContinuous} for its proof.
+First, we give a theorem for extending feed-forward neural network approximation results from uniformly continuous functions on a low-dimensional hypercube to a high-dimensional set.
+See Appendix~\ref{sec:ProofMainContinuous} for the proof.

-\begin{thm} Let $d < D$ be positive integers, and let $M > 0$ and $\rho \in (0,1)$ be constants.
+\begin{thm} Let $d < D$ be positive integers, and let $M > 0$, $\rho \in (0,1)$, and $\eps > 0$ be constants.
 Let $\Delta(r)$ be a modulus of continuity.
 Let $\calS \subset \R^D$ be a bounded subset for which there exists a $\rho$-JL embedding $\mA \in \R^{d \times D}$ of $\calS$ into $[-M,M]^d$.